mvellandi/boot-rocks/README.md

 Subtitles were added and edited for social media clips using [Kapwing](https://www.kapwing.com/tools/auto-subtitle-video).

 ## Website
-The site was iteratively built using Cursor Pro with AI assistance.
-I wrote most HTML and CSS, while AI created all the JavaScript for the video display (Vimeo SDK), navigation, and showing/hiding section content.
+The site was built using Cursor Pro with AI assistance.
+The design was themed around adventure using medieval dark shades of brown, red, amber, and forest green.
+I wrote most of the HTML and CSS, while AI created all the JavaScript for the video display (using the Vimeo SDK), navigation, and showing/hiding section content.
 A mobile-first design approach was used with 7 screen-width breakpoints.

 CSS was nested and custom properties often used.
 While Tailwind was mostly used in the beginning, most styles moved to CSS since UI components weren't feasible when building 2 pages with static content and vanilla JS.
 UI was tested with Chrome DevTools and Sizzy emulator.
-Local commits were continuously, while Vite was used for development and production builds.
+Vite was used for local development.

 ## Deployment
-The video was hosted using a Vimeo Pro account, using their player SDK for integration.
-The site is deployed using GitHub Actions and Pages with the following workflow:
+The video was hosted using a Vimeo Pro account, using their player SDK for website integration.
+The site was deployed using GitHub Actions and Pages with the following workflow:
 1. Triggers on every push to the `main` branch
 2. Sets up Node.js, installs dependencies, and builds the project
 3. Deploys built files to GitHub Pages using the `peaceiris/actions-gh-pages` action